Skip to main content

 5. Shop around

 Jardiance cash prices vary by pharmacy.
 It is always a good idea to price-shop prescription medications.
-In addition, some pharmacies may provide improved pricing when purchasing a 90-day supply of Jardiance over lesser amounts.
+In addition, some pharmacies may provide improved pricing when purchasing a 90-day supply of Jardiance over just a one-month supply.

 6. Find local community health resources

 If you live in a populated area, community health clinics and organizations may provide financial assistance for free or low-cost medications, health care, or even health insurance.
-Start by contacting your city or county’s health department for additional information about community healthcare organizations.
+Contact your city or county’s health department for additional information about community healthcare organizations.

 Lea este artículo en español aquí.